 Betsy L. Humphreys retired on June 30, 2017.
 The current Deputy Directory effective July 31, 2017, is Jerry Sheehan.

 Betsy L. Humphreys was appointed the National Library of Medicine’s (NLM) Deputy Director in 2005.
 From April 1, 2015 - August 14, 2016, she also served as NLM's Acting Director.
 NLM is one of the 27 Institutes and Centers that comprise the National Institutes of Health.
-As Deputy Director, Humphreys shares responsibility with the Director for overall program development, program evaluation, policy formulation, direction and coordination of all Library activities.
-She also coordinates NLM's extensive activities related to health data standards, serving as US Member and founding Chair of the General Assembly of the International Health Terminology Standards Organisation.
-She has contributed to the development of NIH and HHS policy on a range of matters, including health information technology, public access to research results, clinical trial registration and results reporting, and data science.
+As Deputy Director, Humphreys shared responsibility with the Director for overall program development, program evaluation, policy formulation, direction and coordination of all Library activities.
+She also coordinated NLM's extensive activities related to health data standards, serving as US Member and founding Chair of the General Assembly of the International Health Terminology Standards Organisation.
+She contributed to the development of NIH and HHS policy on a range of matters, including health information technology, public access to research results, clinical trial registration and results reporting, and data science.

 Humphreys, who joined the NLM in 1973, previously led the NLM’s Library Operations Division and directed the Unified Medical Language System (UMLS) project, which produces knowledge sources to support advanced processing, retrieval, and integration of information from disparate electronic information sources.